 First opened in 1886, the Ital.
-Eissalon am Schwedenplatz has been cooling the tongues of the Viennese for a century and a half.
+Eissalon am Schwedenplatz has been cooling the tongues of the Viennese for a century and a half, therefore it couldn’t be missing from our list of Vienna’s best ice cream spots.
 The delightfully retro interior and generous awnings are particularly welcoming on a hot summer day, where if you’re lucky you might encounter the ageless “Mr. B.”, sketchbook on his lap, finishing up his latest scene of Vienna streets.
 This acclaimed salon makes all its own “Geladoro” products at its glistening new Manifattura del Gelato in Seestadt.

 Ever inventive, the Eissalon has been adding new flavors with a Viennese flare: Maroni (chestnut), Himbeer–Prosecco (raspberry-prosecco), Topfenkrokant (sweet cheese crackle) plus Mohn (poppy seed) and other vegan flavors.
 Highly recommended is their lavender-pear: The lavender holds true to form with an aromatic punch and is complemented by the softer tones of juicy pear wrapped in a creamy scoop.